acteng/atip-data-prep/README.md

   - Currently only Dustin has permission to push to the S3 bucket.
 This will transition to GCS in the future.

+## Creating authorities.geojson

+The Scheme Sketcher and route-snapper works in one area at a time.
+Those areas are defined by `authorities.geojson` in this repo and in [atip](https://github.com/acteng/atip).
+To generate this file:

+1. Download the GeoJSON file from <https://geoportal.statistics.gov.uk/datasets/ons::local-authority-districts-december-2022-boundaries-uk-bfe-2/explore> and rename the file to `layers/input/lads.geojson`
+2. Download <https://github.com/acteng/boundaries/blob/main/transport_authorities.geojson> and rename the file to `layers/input/transport_authorities.geojson`
+3.  `cd layers; ./generate_layers.py --local_authorities_for_sketcher --transport_authorities_for_sketcher`
+4.  `mkdir -p ../fix_boundaries/input/; mv output/local_authority_districts_reprojected.geojson output/transport_authorities_reprojected.geojson ../fix_boundaries/input/`
+5.  `cd ../fix_boundaries; npm run run`
+6. Copy `output/authorities.geojson` to the root of this repo and commit, and also copy to the atip repo in `assets/`.
+You'll probably need to run the steps below to regenerate route snapper files.

 ## Splitting huge OSM files

-Some pipelines in this repo need two files as input: an OSM XML file and a GeoJSON file with a single polygon, representing the area clipped in that OSM file.
+The route snapper pipeline needs two files as input: an OSM XML file and a GeoJSON file with a single polygon, representing the area clipped in that OSM file.
 For ATIP, we want to repeat this for every LAD and TA in the UK.

 To run this:

+1. Ensure `authorities.geojson` is up-to-date if needed, using the process above
-1. Make sure you have about 35GB of disk free
+2. Make sure you have about 35GB of disk free
-2. Manually adjust scripts if needed, based on your own computer's resources
+3. Manually adjust scripts if needed, based on your own computer's resources
-3. Run `./split_uk_osm.sh`
+4. Run `./split_uk_osm.sh`

 This will download England-wide osm.pbf from Geofabrik, produce a bunch of GeoJSON files and Osmium extract configs (`geojson_to_osmium_extracts.py`), and run osmium in batches.
 Each osmium pass through the gigantic pbf file works on some number of output files, based on the batch size.
 1 area at a time is slow, but too many at once will consume lots of RAM.

-## Boundary definitions for scheme sketcher

-Boundaries for the route sketcher first require you to get the output of [this repo](https://github.com/acteng/boundaries).
-Put the outputs (`lads.geojson`, and `transport_authorities.geojson`) into `layers/input/` and then run the `generate_layers.py` script with appropriate arguments (explained below).
-Then take the outputs from that (`x_reprojected.geojson` and `y_reprojeced.geojson`)and put them in `fix_boundaries/input/`.
-Finally you can run `npm run run` to produce the `authorities.geojson` file used by ATIP Scheme Sketcher (can be used by putting it in the `assets/` directory in ATIP repo), and updating route snapper apporpriately (below).
-You may also want to use a minifier because by default it won't be minified.

 ## Route snapper